Lecrapouille/MyMakefile/README.md

 * Offer rules such as gcov (code coverage report), Coverity Scan (static analyzer of code), doxgen (documentation generator), asan (AddressSanitizer), check for a hardened target.
 * Generate a Doxygen file with project parameters (such as project name, version ...).
 The generated HTML follows the theme used by the library SFML which is more proper than the default Doxygen theme.
 * Have a rule for compressing your project (without .git or generated documentation) in a tar.gz tarball with the date and the version.
 Names collision of tarballs is managed.
-* Auto-generate the help by parsing your comments placed before rules.
+* Auto-generate the Makefile help by parsing your comments placed before rules.
 * Work with parallel builds (-jX option, where X is the number of your CPU cores).
 * Hide by default all these awful lines made of GCC compilation flags.
 Colorful information messages are displayed instead with the percentage of compiled files (in the way of the CMake progress bar).
 * Create a build directory where compiled files are placed, instead of being created within source files.
 * Generate .d files inside a build directory holding dependencies files (when one header file is modified, dependent source files are also compiled).
+* For MacOS, you have option for obtaining bundle applications.

 **Current constraint:**
 * Currently, you have to define a single target by Makefile file (for example a library and its demo application).
 This can be easily bypassed as shown in examples given in this document by adding a makefile in a separate folder (source, lib, demo, tests, ...).
 A WIP solution which both fix and reduce the code is in gestation in the git branch dev-multitargets.

 **Prerequisites:**

-You probably have to install:
+You have to install:
+- a bash interpretor since some commands cannot be directly called as pure Makefile commands.
 - the basic calculator `bc` tool: `apt-get install bc` needed for the progress bar (if not present the compilation does not fail).
 - if needed, install tools that can be called by MyMakefile: gcov, doxygen, hardening-check: `apt-get install gcovr doxygen devscripts`.

-## Utility rules
+## Builtin utility rules

 - `make help` show your makefile rules (the display is an auto-generated).
 - `make clean` remove `$(BUILD)` `$(GENDOC)/coverage`, `$(GENDOC)/html` folders.